hashicorp-forge/terraform-provider-enos/README.md

 ### Release
 `Release` workflow is run on merge to `main` when `VERSION` is updated.
 This workflow publishes the Enos-provider artifacts to:
-  - `enos-provider-current` bucket in `quality_team_enos_ci` AWS account
   - `enosdev` private provider registry in `hashicorp-qti` org in TFC

 You can also manually trigger the Release workflow from the GitHub Actions menu in this repo.

-### Test Current Release
-`Test Current Release` workflow is run only on successful completion of `Release` workflow.
-This workflow installs and tests the latest Enos-provider artifact published to `enos-provider-current` bucket.

 ### Test TFC Upload
 `Test TFC Upload` workflow is run only on successful completion of `Release` workflow.
 This workflow calls the reusable workflow `Test TFC Artifact` which installs and tests the latest Enos provider artifact installed from `enosdev` private provider registry of `hashicorp-qti` org in TFC.

-### Promote
-`Promote` workflow can only be triggered manually from the GitHub Actions menu in this repo.
-It requires the Provider version to be promoted as input.
-This workflow installs and tests the given provider version from `enos-provider-current` S3 bucket and publishes it to `enos-provider-stable` bucket after successful completion of the integration tests.

 ### Promote Enos Provider in TFC
 `Promote Enos Provider in TFC` workflow can only be triggered manually from the GitHub Actions menu in this repo.
 It requires the Provider version to be promoted as input.
 This workflow calls the reusable workflow `Test TFC Artifact` which installs and tests the given provider version from `enosdev` private provider registry of `hashicorp-qti` org and publishes it to `enos` private provider registry of `hashicorp-qti` org in Terraform Cloud.
 This workflow also tests the promoted artifact using the reusable workflow `Test TFC Artifact` by installing the promoted provider version from `enos` private provider registry of `hashicorp-qti` org in TFC.